 The sun comes up and the other passengers materialize just before we roll, two hours late, toward Vietnam's central highlands.
 All 14 seats hold young Vietnamese workers.
 Except for the driver and his assistant, each rider brings aboard various bits of luggage for us to examine in an attempt to guess what they are up to: A heavy toolbox and hand saw; a plastic bag of manuals of some kind; 50 kg. sack of something; rolls of rubber hose - and 7 large cardboard crates of incessantly peeping baby chickens.

 The door gunner now has a man sitting on his lap and motions yet again for me to slide over.
 I hold out my hand a say, "Dong!" (money) - we both know I was overcharged for these seats.
 He turns away, "OK, OK".
-I have an arm braced against a window post to keep the crush from flatting Jean and her camera - which is clicking away out the window at a wondrous countryside that rises up from the coast.
-We follow a wide river valley that narrows into a canyon, climb over several twisting passes, past waterfalls and farms and over the mountains that make-up the spine of this long and narrow nation.

 At some point, the chicks begin to escape their broken cases, peeping urgently at their freedom - they flow into the few spaces remaining inside this van.
 It is an Adventure, and Jean laughs when she points out we still have more legroom than we did on the 19 hour United Airlines flight that brought us here.